simirian/nvim/README.md

         - maps like `vim-surround` or `mini-surround`
     - I imagine this won't be too hard, and I'm looking forward to getting rid of it
-- [ ] `yicks` -> `colors`, move to this repo
-    - it's just a color scheme, I imagine this should be trivial
-    - might be good to do something like mini's base 16 color schemes
 - [ ] `nvim-tree` -> `fex`
     - [ ] view directories
     - [ ] basic manipulations (add, remove, move, copy)